 How is a freelance job interview different from a regular job interview?
-For starters, neither side is committing to a long-term relationship, both bring different expectations to the table.
-That kind of freedom comes with plenty of benefits for workers and employers alike, but it also changes the "hiring" process a bit, including which interview questions you can expect to hear from a hiring manager.
+Since neither side is committing to a long-term relationship, both bring different expectations to the table.
+That kind of freedom comes with plenty of benefits for workers and employers alike, but it also changes the hiring process a bit, including which interview questions you can expect to hear from a hiring manager.

 Instead, expect questions geared toward results.
-That's because, even more than regular employees, contract workers are there to solve a problem.
-The person who hires you will have to demonstrate that you're doing that, probably on a much shorter timeline than he or she would a full-time worker.
-The essential irony of contract work is that even though you're cheaper than an employee who gets benefits, and thus less risky if you don't work out, you're also easier to evaluate, because your goals are specific and limited.
+That's because, even more than regular employees, contract workers are there to solve a specific problem.
+The person who hires you will have to demonstrate that you're doing that, probably on a much shorter timeline than with a full-time worker.
+Even though you're cheaper and less risky than an employee who gets benefits, you're also easier to evaluate because your goals are specific and limited.
 Furthermore, since the usual termination process doesn't apply, it's also easier for the client to fire you.

-In any case, it's always in your best interests as a worker to focus your preparations on the job interview questions you're likely to get.
-For freelancers, this means being able to demonstrate that you're worth the money and that you can get things done.
+However, just as with a normal job interview, your best bet is to focus your preparations on the interview questions you're likely to get.
+For freelancers, this means demonstrating that you're worth the money and that you can get things done.

 These are some of the questions you might be asked during the interview process:

-1. Can you show me samples of work you've done on similar projects?
+1. Can you show me samples of similar work?

-Tips for answering: When you're a freelancer, your work speaks for you, so it's important to have a portfolio of work to show prospective clients.
-In the olden days, this meant a physical folder full of your work samples.
-Now, digital portfolios make it easy to email links to prospective clients, as well as show off your work in an interview.
+Tips for answering: When you're a freelancer, your work is your primary reference.
+It's important to have a portfolio of samples to show prospective clients.
+In the olden days, this meant a physical folder full of your best work.
+Now, digital portfolios make it easy to email links to prospective clients or show off your work in an interview.

 2. What's your work process like?

-The other aspect of this question is that the interviewer wants to know if you can take constructive criticism and if you'll participate in a review process.
+Ultimately, your prospective client wants to feel assured that you'll receive constructive criticism and participate in a review process.
 So, make sure to mention that you're flexible, collaborative, and open to ideas.
 Perhaps share some examples of what your process has looked like with other clients.